 Several countries, including Canada, the US, Brazil, and New Zealand, question China’s screening and restriction measures, which they argue threaten to harm trade and reputation of imported food products.
 They emphasize that evidence for positive test results are missing or not shared by the Chinese health authorities.
 The US Department of Agriculture (USDA) specifically stated that “China’s most recent COVID-19 restrictions on imported food products are not based on science and threaten to disrupt trade.”

-Gudrun Gallhoff, the minister counselor for Health and Food safety at the EU delegation to China, demands more information on China’s testing methods for the SARS-CoV-2 virus.
+Gudrun Gallhoff, the minister counselor for Health and Food safety within the EU’s delegation to China, demands more information on China’s testing methods for the SARS-CoV-2 virus.
 He argues that any testing results should be made available to exporters to ensure the fair participation of all trade partners.

 More information related to the COVID-19 pandemic and packaging is available on the Food Packaging Forum’s resources page.